What awards does New Horizons for Women Trust administer?

 A named award for several years

-Many of our awards are sponsored annually.
-An investment of $3300 will sponsor a named Second Chance Education Degree/Diploma award of $3000 and makes a contribution to the administration of the award.
+Many of our awards are sponsored annually by amazing individuals and valued organisations.
+An investment of $3300 will sponsor a named Second Chance Education Degree award of $3000 and makes a contribution to the administration of the award. $1100 will fund a Second Chance Education Foundation/Diploma award of $1000 and 10% administration contribution.
+For people or organisations sponsoring more than one award the administration fee is 10 % for the first award and %5 for subsequent awards.

 Our Commitment to Sponsors